karanjitsingh/svg-path-parser/README.md

-#svg-path-to-canvas
+# svg-path-to-canvas

 A simple parser that parses SVG path data and draws it on canvas.
-This is essentially to support SVG on [particle.js](https://github.com/karanjitsingh/particle.js)
+This is essentially to support SVG paths in [particle.js](https://github.com/karanjitsingh/particle.js).